HumanCompatibleAI/population-irl/README.md

 Alternately, if you wish to configure your own container, the dependencies are RLLab, Python 3, NumPy, PyTorch and OpenAI Gym.

+## Troubleshooting

+This codebase sometimes triggers a double-free error, which seems to be due to an interaction between jemalloc and TensorFlow, see e.g. https://github.com/tensorflow/tensorflow/issues/6968 If you run into this issue, you can workaround it by using tcmalloc:
+	LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libtcmalloc.so.4:$LD_PRELOAD

 ## Usage

 To check everything works, you can run: